Compton Mackenzie

 Sir Edward Montague Compton Mackenzie, OBE (17 January 1883 – 30 November 1972) was a Scottish writer of fiction, biography, histories and a memoir, as well as a cultural commentator, raconteur and lifelong Scottish nationalist.
-He was one of the co-founders in 1928 of the National Party of Scotland along with Hugh MacDiarmid, R. B. Cunninghame Graham and John MacCormick.
-He was knighted in 1952.
+He was one of the co-founders in 1928 of the National Party of Scotland along with Hugh MacDiarmid, Cunninghame Graham and John MacCormick.
+He was knighted in the 1952 Birthday Honours List.

 Background

 Edward Montague Compton Mackenzie was born in West Hartlepool, County Durham, England, into a theatrical family of Mackenzies, many of whose members used Compton as their stage surname, starting with his English grandfather Henry Compton, a well-known Shakespearean actor of the Victorian era.
 His father, Edward Compton Mackenzie, and mother, Virginia Frances Bateman, were actors and theatre company managers; his sister, Fay Compton (whose son was Anthony Pelissier, Compton's nephew), starred in many of J. M. Barrie's plays, including Peter Pan.
 He was educated at St Paul's School, London, and Magdalen College, Oxford, from where he graduated with a degree in Modern History.
+In 1910, he began a brief career as an actor at the Garrick theatre in The Bishop's Son by Hall Caine.
+From there he joined the satirical theatrical troupe The Follies under the management of the comedian and impresario H. G. Pélissier at the Apollo, Shaftesbury Avenue as a song lyricist and sketch writer.
+Within a year their relationship became estranged over the marriage of his sister Fay, aged 17, to the 37-year-old Pélissier.
+It was then that he took up novel writing as a full-time career bolstered by the success of his early best-seller Carnival (1912), partly based on his experience with The Follies.